 13. Rebecca Atwood: Living With Pattern

-Textile designer Rebecca Atwood wrote this book to showcase the art of mixing and layering patterns.
-She provides inspirations and tips to help any design enthusiast properly work with patterns, get great designs, and transform their home decor from average to extraordinary.
+Textile designer Rebecca Atwood wrote this book to showcase the art of blending and layering patterns.
+She provides inspiration and tips to help any design enthusiast properly work with patterns, get great designs, and transform their home decor from average to extraordinary.

 14. New York School of Interior Design: Home: The Foundations of Enduring Spaces by Ellen S. Fisher

 This excellent reference for home decor is considered the ultimate Interior Design guide.
-This book contains detailed interior design content with a comprehensive focus on home design, color theory, and space-specific areas.
+This book contains detailed content for decorators with a comprehensive focus on home design, color theory, and space-specific modules.

-It offers the key elements of design, rendering it the only book you’ll ever need – it was built on the Home Study Course that is the foundation of the school’s curriculum.
+It offers the key elements of design, rendering it the only book you’ll ever need, especially for practising your craft in New York.
+It was built on the Home Study Course which is the foundation of the New York School’s curriculum.